 The good news is that retail remains one of the biggest sectors in the UK and small shopkeepers are still an important part of this picture.
 According to the Federation of Small Businesses (FSB), wholesale and retail trade accounts for 35% of all SME turnover.
 What's more, the number of independent retailers has increased dramatically in recent years.

-In short, the opportunities are there but you'll have to be at the top of your game to take advantage of them.
-We've lots of advice and resources to help.
+In short, the opportunities are there - but you'll have to be at the top of your game to take advantage of them.